replit/polygott/README.md

 ### Mandatory

-* `entrypoint`: The name of the file which will be executed on [Repl.it] when you press the Run button.
+* `entrypoint`: The name of the file which will be executed on [Replit.com] when you press the Run button.
 This is used in the `detect-language` script built into the Polygott image: if a file exists with this name, then the project is detected to have this language.
 (Ties are resolved by `popularity`.)
 It is also used by